 Skills You Gain With a Psychology Degree

-A psychology major prepares students for a wide variety of entry-level positions in the workforce.
-As psychology majors, students gain essential skills including:
+A psychology major prepares students for various entry-level positions in the workforce.
+As psychology majors, students gain essential skills, including:

 - Critical thinking

 These are all vital skills in any position, but they can be particularly useful in positions involving working with others, analyzing data, or managing groups.

 In a shifting market, job-seekers need to be willing to look for different avenues and explore opportunities that they did not originally consider.
 If you graduated with the idea that you wanted to work as a case manager, only to find that the jobs in your area are scarce or pay less than you expected, it might pay to consider related positions that utilize similar skills but offer greater availability and advancement opportunities.